emmawalshdev/kaytea_art/testing.md

 **General**
 1. Build a beautiful, easy-to-use, trustworthy website so that I can build brand awareness and sell artwork.
+    * The website has been designed

 2. To be able to view customer/order/product data so that I easily pull up information if required.
+    * The admin site allows the superuser to view a host of information including form submissions, orders, products, customer and user data
+    * The super user has full CRUD capabilities within the admin panel.
+E.g, adding, editing and removing a product.

 **Website admin**
 1. To be able to add/edit and delete products on the website so that I can keep the information up-to-date.
+    * The 'Product Admin' link under 'Account' on the navigation bar allows the user to add a product to the store.
+    * The 'Post Blog' button on the blog overview page allows the user to add a blog to the site.
+    * Edit and delete buttons are visible within product pages only to the superuser.
+    * All CRUD operations can be easily executed on the Admin site.

 2. To be able to add/edit and delete blog content on the website so that I can keep the page fresh.
+    * The 'Post Blog' button on the blog overview page allows the user to add a blog to the site.
+    * Edit and delete buttons are visible within product and blog pages only to the superuser.
+    * All CRUD operations can be easily executed on the Admin site.

 **Online shop admin**
 1. To receive order notifications so that I begin preparing these.
+    * A webhook has been set up to nofify the superuser when an order has been submitted.

 2. To be able to provide a commision quote based on canvas size and number of pets.
-This would help to inform the user of the price before purchasing.
+This would help me to better understand the user's needs before I contact them.
+    * 'Canvas size' and 'number of pets' fields have been included on the pet commissions form.
+This information, along with contact details for the user is designed to help the Artist calculate a rough quote.

 ## Manual Testing on Live Site